 It was a tough season to endure for Eagles fans; a last-place finish in the worst division in football was paired with a litany of injuries to players like Miles Sanders and Lane Johnson.
 Super Bowl-winning head coach Doug Pederson was fired after being accused of throwing their Week 17 game against the Washington Football Team and Carson Wentz was shipped to the Indianapolis Colts.
 The Colts’ tie-in continued as Philly named Indianapolis offensive coordinator Nick Sirrani as their new head coach.
 It’s nearly a clean sweep and a hard reset for the Eagles.

 However, plenty of questions remain, chiefly surrounding the Eagles’ quarterback moving forward.
 Rookie Jalen Hurts showed serious playmaking ability in his limited snaps, but the offensive line and lack of pass catchers prevented him from getting a true opportunity.
+To address this, Philadelphia traded up in the NFL Draft to select Heisman Trophy winner DeVonta Smith.
 The focus for the Eagles this offseason will surely be centered on securing receiving weapons and strengthening their offensive line no matter who is the starting quarterback in 2021.

 Eagles prop bets